groue/GRMustache/README.md

 Such a tag is rendered according to the value for key `name` in the context.

-If the value is *false*, the tag is rendered with the empty string.
+If the value is *false*, the tag is not rendered.

 Otherwise, it is rendered with the regular string description of the value, HTML escaped.